HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 {{ figure_markup(
   image="ecommerce-real-user-largest-contentful-paint-experiences.png",
-  caption="Real-user Largest Contentful Paint experiences", description="A bar chart showing the number of sites with a good LCP score for the top 5 most popular ecommerce platforms.
+  caption="Real-user Largest Contentful Paint experiences.", description="A bar chart showing the number of sites with a good LCP score for the top 5 most popular ecommerce platforms.
 WooCommerce has 21.73% for desktop and 14.27% for mobile, Shopify has 64% and 47.47% respectively, Magento has 39.45% and 28.17%, Wix has 7.46% and 7.40%, and PrestaShop has 53.03% on desktop and 38.08% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ65OxpVGpTJVuFhG6EIO55Z_itqFtGnoYLm7W7SEBaRL-YGDUJsBMVrlDjLa-fNdeyNdqXxJt4a-xc/pubchart?oid=1881724605&format=interactive", sheets_gid="768760354",